Huangphoux/uit-SE357_requirement/docs/1. BRD/domain.typ

 = Feedback / Comment

-- Teacher’s feedback on a submission; may include text, grade, or annotations.
+- Teacher's feedback on a submission; may include text, grade, or annotations.

 = StudentProgress